haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_uielement_concept.md

 ## What is the `uiElement` class

 The `uiElement` class is a direct successor of the [uiClass library]({{ page.baseurl }}/ui_comp_guide/concepts/ui_comp_uiclass_concept.html).
-When creating a new component, use the `uiElement` class as a direct parent, if your component will be the last in the components hierarchy chain.
+When creating a new component, use the `uiElement` class as a direct parent, if your component will be the last in the 组件 hierarchy chain.

 `uiElement` source code is `<UI_Module_dir>/view/base/web/js/lib/core/element/element.js`, in the {{site.data.var.ce}} github repository: [app/code/Magento/Ui/view/base/web/js/lib/core/element/element.js]({{ site.mage2100url }}app/code/Magento/Ui/view/base/web/js/lib/core/element/element.js).